MingyuYang-Yale/BENG469/FA23/Lab4-scRNAseq-CNV/README.md

 #### 1. Prerequisites:

 - Since the HPC is temporarily unavailable due to scheduled maintenance, I will conducting the lab session using my personal laptop for demonstration purposes.
+- Considering the diverse local machines we use, unexpected errors may occur.
+If you prefer, you can choose to observe and listen during the lab session and revisit the materials once the HPC is back online.
-To actively participate during the session, please make sure to [install R](https://cran.r-project.org/) and [R Studio](https://posit.co/download/rstudio-desktop/) on your own laptop before to the lab session.
-- Additionally, please take a moment to install the following packages on your local R environment (this should take approximately 10 minutes):
+- **Alternatively**, To actively participate during the session, please make sure to [install R](https://cran.r-project.org/) and [R Studio](https://posit.co/download/rstudio-desktop/) on your own laptop before to the lab session, and please install the following packages on your local R environment (this should take approximately 10 minutes):
+-
 ```{r}
 library(devtools)
 install_github("navinlabcode/copykat")